 Memory speed is 0.5 microseconds.
-2xPPU is available only on CDC CYBER 170.
+2xPPU is available only on CYBER 170.
 Memory speed is set by the installation.

 This appendix contains details of the format of punch cards and magnetic tape.
-Two types of card format are discussed: Hollerith or coded cards and binary cards, which include the separator cards used between formats produced on 7- and 9-track tapes in SI format.
+Two types of card format are discussed: Hollerith or coded cards and binary cards, which include the separator cards used between sections of a deck and between decks.
+Magnetic tape format is discussed in terms of the binary and coded formats produced on 7- and 9-track tapes in SI format.